 Welcome to the my very first post of 2020!
-I hope you all had a wonderful Christmas and New Year and if you got engaged over the festive season then HUGE congratulations to you and a very warm welcome to the world of wedding planning!
+I hope you all had a wonderful Christmas and New Year and, if you got engaged over the festive season, huge congratulations to you and a very warm welcome to the world of wedding planning!

 If you have landed on this post because you are looking for a wedding planner, head over to the Rachel Dalton Weddings website where you will find a little bit more about me and the services that I offer.
 I am a UK wedding planner specialising in timeless, luxury weddings and it would be my pleasure to help you plan your celebration.

-I completely understand that the weeks after you get engaged can feel overwhelming.
-You want to celebrate, but you also want to start planning (and your friend-who’s-getting-married-after-you-but-has-EVERYTHING-organised-already is badgering you to get suppliers booked!).
-So here’s the things you need to do as soon as you get engaged.
+The weeks and months after you get engaged can feel overwhelming.
+You want to celebrate, but you also want to start planning (and your friend who’s getting married after you but has EVERYTHING organised already is badgering you to get suppliers booked!).
+So here are the things you need to do as soon as you get engaged.

-I might sound biased here, but if your budget allows for it then hiring an independent wedding planner will give you invaluable support throughout your engagement, and especially during the early stages of wedding planning.
+Hiring a wedding planner will give you invaluable support throughout your engagement, and especially during the early stages of wedding planning.
 From venue sourcing and supplier recommendations to styling advice and management of the logistics of your day – an experienced planner will offer reliable guidance and save you time, money and hassle further down the line.
-Your wedding planner will prove to be a constant support in the lead up to your day, so make sure you choose somebody that you trust and connect with.
+Your wedding planner will be a constant support in the lead up to your day, so make sure you choose somebody that you trust and connect with.

 The budget for your wedding is one of the most important factors to consider, especially when you begin to book your first few suppliers.
-Money is never an easy topic of discussion, but it is absolutely vital that you have ‘the chat’ early on so that you and your fiancé are both on the same page when it comes to what you are budgeting for the wedding.
+It’s vital that you and your fiancé are both on the same page when it comes to what you are budgeting for the wedding.
 If you are receiving contributions for the wedding from any parents/family members, it’s also important that you include them when you are agreeing on a budget.
 Your wedding planner will be able to create a detailed budget breakdown to constantly refer back to and update throughout the planning process.

 This is the really fun part!
 Whether you’ve been Pinning table setups for years or you have no idea how you visualise your day looking, it’s always a good idea to do some research into the design elements that you are drawn to.
 Pinterest, Instagram and blogs are great for this – but you can find inspiration anywhere!
 From your initial likes and dislikes, you can then begin to form a cohesive style for your day that suits the wedding you are having.

-Guest numbers can have a huge impact on your day – this needs to be considered for your budget, your venue and factored into most decisions for the day, so it’s vital that you settle on a guest list as soon as you can.
+Guest numbers can have a huge impact on your day.
+They need to be considered for your budget, your venue and factored into most decisions for the day, so it’s vital that you settle on a guest list as soon as you can.
 Remember, your guest list is ultimately you and your fiancé’s decision, so try not to let other people’s opinions sway who you decide to invite.
 You have to draw the line somewhere, so don’t be afraid to take people off the list if the total numbers are getting too high!

-I’m going to write a whole separate post about this, as I feel that there is a lot of confusion when it comes to exactly what wedding insurance is for, but it’s such an important step and one that you should do soon after you get engaged.
+Taking out wedding insurance is such an important step and one that you should do soon after you get engaged.
 Make sure that you take out the correct level of insurance for your wedding – it can cover all sorts should something go wrong.
-You should never need it BUT if you do, you will be grateful to have it.
+You should never need it but if you do, you will be grateful to have it.

 Before you begin your venue search, sit down together and create a list of your ‘must haves’ for your wedding venue.
 It’s very rare that you can find a venue that ticks every box and you may need to compromise on a few of the factors which are less of a priority to find the perfect location.
 Again, hiring a wedding planner can really help with this step, as they will be able to shortlist the venues that best suit your criteria – saving you valuable time.